inators/bugerator/trunk/readme.txt

 * Has all of the features I could think of and fixed all the bugs that I could find

 == Upgrade Notice ==

+= 1.1.8 =

+Overdue update that added a couple of new features (see readme)

 = 1.1.7 =